Cole-Heng/Toy_Money_Vault/README.md

 ### Introduction
-For my project, I will be making a money vault/locker for kids.
-The kid will be able to deposit and save money they have earned in a fun way to promote a mindset of saving and the value of money.
+For my project, I have made a money vault/safe for kids.
+The kid can deposit and save money they have earned in a fun way to promote a mindset of saving and the value of money.
 They will be able to set a passcode to unlock and access their money just like a piggy bank.

 ### Parts and features
 - An LCD screen - To act as a menu and see the code that is being typed
 - Buttons to type in a passcode
 - A servo motor - Sits on the inside to act as the locking mechanism for the door
 - A tilt sensor - To detect motion if someone picks up the vault
-- LEDs and a buzzer - An alarm if too many wrong guesses are entered or if the vault is moved
+- A buzzer - An alarm if too many wrong guesses are entered or if the vault is moved
+- Custom 3D printed vault - STL files are in this repository

-### Delivery
+### Wiki
-The deliverable for this project is a prototype vault where a user can set a passcode, lock and unlock the vault, and have the alarm system described above.
+Please see the wiki pages for full documentation on replicating this project and a demonstration of it working.